 This model isn’t just an excuse to slap an endorsement on a guitar, in fact, the Baby Taylor is actually one of Swift’s preferred songwriting guitars, and hopefully it will inspire your kids to follow in her footsteps.
 It’s made well, looks good, and sounds great.

 This Taylor Swift Edition Baby Taylor also happens to come with the fantastic Taylor hybrid gig bag, which is definitely one of our favorites.
-It’s extremely protective, and it offers a lot of space for accessories, music books, etc.
+It’s extremely protective and offers a lot of space for accessories, music books, etc.

 As far as the rest of the guitar’s performance went, we were really pleased.
 Tuning stability was strong right out of the box, the action was nice and low, and intonation was spot on.
 Just like the more expensive Taylor models, the Taylor Swift version was made with an ebony fretboard and bridge, which both look and feel (in the case of the fretboard) great.